cs1302uga/cs1302-tutorials/javafx/javafx.md

    the driver but add `-Dprism.order=sw` in addition to the usualy options when executing the related `java` command.

-1. If the small GUI app appears again with no render errors, then you are okay to proceed!
+1. If the small GUI app containing a nice message appears with no renderer errors, then you are okay to proceed!
+   **Note**: You may have to wait a few seconds to see the message.

 ## High-Level Walkthrough